 Basketball Defense - Junk Defenses and defending a team with a star playerBy Dr. James Gels, from the Coach’s Clipboard Basketball Playbook

-Defending a team with superior talent or a star player is always a challenge.
-There are a variety of junk defenses that can be tried in this situation, or a coach may simply choose to make some adjustments in his usual man-to-man or zone defenses.
+Disclosure: This page contains affiliate links, which means that Coach's Clipboard receives a small commission (at no cost to you) if you make a purchase using these links.Defending a team with superior talent or a star player is always a challenge.
+There are a variety of junk defenses that can be used.
+Or a coach may simply choose to make some adjustments in his/her usual man-to-man or zone defenses.
 Whatever the situation, through good scouting, know what your opponent likes to do on offense and try to neutralize or take that away from them.

 Man-to-man defensive adjustments against a star playerIf you have confidence in your team's man-to-man defensive ability and quickness, you might just consider some adjustments in your man defense.
-First, explain to the rest of the team, that the person who has the assignment of guarding the "star" will not be able to help out on team defense, as he must stay with the star at all times.
+Explain to your players, that the person who has the assignment of guarding the star will not be able to help out on team defense, as he must stay with the star at all times.

-See the Triangle Defense.
+The star is the point guard.See the Triangle Defense.
 Try to take him out of triple-threat position by forcing him to dribble.
 Try to keep him from penetrating.
 Have your "helper" set up at the top of the key, three-point arc area.
-By playing here, he will be able to help double team the star, or pick him up if he gets by your main defender.
-Also, try to confuse him…trap him the first couple times down the floor, then back off and don't show the trap for a few minutes, and then do it again.
+By playing here, he will be able to help double team the star, or help stop dribble penetration.
+Also, try to confuse him - trap him the first couple times down the floor, then back off and don't show the trap for awhile, and then do it again.
 Keep him off-balance.
 After trapping and forcing him to give up the ball, deny the pass back to him.

-The "star" is a low post player.Several points:
+The star is a low post player.Several points:

 (a) Box-out and keep him off the offensive boards.